harness/developer-hub/docs/service-reliability-management/continuous-error-tracking/error-tracking-in-srm.md

 1. [Download](https://get.et.harness.io/releases/latest/nix/harness-et-agent.tar.gz) the latest version of the Agent for Linux.

 2. Extract this version to a folder of your choice.
 For example`/home/user`.
 The contents of the archive will be inside a folder named Harness.
 You'll require the path to the Agent when starting your application.
-An example for the Agent path would be , `/home/user/harness/lib/libETAgent.so`.
+An example for the Agent path would be, `/home/user/harness/lib/libETAgent.so`.

 3. Add JVM arguments which instruct the JVM to load the Agent.